 10. Spiralized zucchini or zucchini noodles (also known as zoodles)

 Another one of the more common vegetable noodle alternatives, zucchini noodles, are a fun alternative to pasta noodles.
-You can easily make them with either a peeler or a spiralizer.
-I use these anywhere you would normally use regular pasta noodles such as I spaghetti or Alfredo dishes.
+You can easily make them with either a vegetable peeler or a spiralizer.
+I use these anywhere you would normally use regular pasta noodles such as for spaghetti or Alfredo dishes.
+I find that zucchini noddles have a more mild flavour compared to some of the other options in this list.

 You'll also love how low in carbs zucchini noodles are.
 3 ounces contain 2 grams of carbs, with 1 gram of fiber, giving a net carb count of 1 gram.